arcana-lab/memoir/README.md

 ## Documentation
 The [MEMOIR Developer Manual](http://mcmichen.cc/memoir-docs) provides a high-level view of MEMOIR, the compiler, and the supported language APIs.

+The [MEMOIR Doxygen](http://mcmichen.cc/memoir-doxygen) provides source-level documentation of the MEMOIR compiler infrastructure.

 Our [CGO'24 paper](http://mcmichen.cc/files/MEMOIR_CGO_2024.pdf) has additional information about MEMOIR.